The resident at the heart of Local Government efforts

 Free local transport

 The Parliamentary Secretariat for Local Government will remain committed in providing various schemes for the benefit of Local and Regional Councils to promote and improve the residents’ quality of life.
-Through these schemes and initiatives, Local Councils will not only be providing additional services, but will also sustain traditional heritage in localities whilst initiating the wellbeing of their respective residents.
+Through these schemes and initiatives, Local Councils will not only be providing additional services, but will also sustain traditional heritage in localities while initiating the well-being of their respective residents.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us